What Is Web Accessibility & How To Stay ADA Compliant.

-WHAT IS WEB ACCESSIBILITY & HOW TO STAY COMPLIANT.
+WHAT IS WEB ACCESSIBILITY & HOW TO STAY ADA COMPLIANT.

-This blog post walks you through an overview of web accessibility and compliance, how it affects your business, and how GTMA’s team of web design and development experts can assist.
-As litigation surrounding web accessibility continues to increase, we want to help our clients make sure their websites are compliant and allow people with disabilities the freedom to easily access and navigate the web.
+This blog post walks you through an overview of web accessibility and ADA compliance, how it affects your business, and how GTMA’s team of web design and development experts can assist with ensuring you have an accessible website.
+As litigation surrounding web accessibility continues to increase, we want to help our clients make sure their websites are ADA compliant and allow people with disabilities the freedom to easily access and navigate the web.

 Watch the video recording of our recent Accessibility + Compliance Webinar or click a link in the table of contents below to find the exact information you are looking for.